dkelly255/PP4-Fantasy-Football-Centre/README.md

 Generically the project is structured using the "Model, View, Template" software design pattern.

 - The Model supports with database management, being a data access layer which primarily handles data.
-- The Views are used toe xecute the business logic and interact with the model to carry data and render a template
+- The Views are used to execute the business logic and interact with the model to carry data and render a template
 - The Templates are the presentation layers, which handle the User Interface aspects of the application.

 The diagram below (sourced from [javatpoint.com](https://www.javatpoint.com/django-mvt)) illustrates the MVT structure & control flow used for this project: